Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-secrets/README.md

 _Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_.

-_Python 3.7 or later is required to use this package.
-For more details, please refer to [Azure SDK for Python version support policy](https://github.com/Azure/azure-sdk-for-python/wiki/Azure-SDKs-Python-version-support-policy)._

 ## Getting started
 ### Install packages
 Install [azure-keyvault-secrets][pypi_package_secrets] and